mbrmj875/SQLALL/README.md

 | **Denied**                               |
 | SQL Syntax Construction                        | `IN`, any types of `JOINs`                                                                                              |

-Please use SQL construction from Exercise 05 and add a new calculated column (use column's name ‘check_name’) with a check statement (a pseudo code for this check is presented below) in the `SELECT` clause.
+Use the SQL construction from Exercise 05 and add a new calculated column (use column name ‘check_name’) with a check statement a pseudocode for this check is given below) in the `SELECT` clause.

     if (person_name == 'Denis') then return true else return false